souffle-lang/souffle-lang.github.io/pages/docs/components.md

 ---

 A component is a modular part in a program that may encapsulate component elements including relation declarations, type declarations, rules, facts, directives, and other components.
 A component has component declarations and a component instantiations.

-A component declaration starts with the keyword `.comp` followed by the name of the component and a block between `{` and `}` containing the component elements of the component.
+A component declaration starts with the keyword `.comp` followed by the name of the component and a block between curly braces (i.e. `{ ... }`) containing the component elements.

 For example,
 ```